temporalio/proposals/all-sdk/external-client-configuration.md

 #### Python SDK Idea

-* Either new `temporalio.contrib.envconfig` module and "extra" for the TOML library, or new `temporalio.client.envconfig` module that uses Rust Core.
+* `temporalio.envconfig` module that uses Rust Core.
-  * ❓ Should we use Rust Core for the toml/env loading?
+  * 💭 Why not pure Python TOML?
+At this time it was decided that the loading of the config is involved enough that we can use the Rust core (and not have a dependency).
+We acknowledge that pure in-language TOML could have value for saving at some later date, but this is good for now.
+  * 💭 Why a separate module?
+Every other SDK is doing it.
+  * ❓ Would we rather `temporalio.runtime.envconfig`?
+Other non-Core SDKs are just putting top-level.
 * New `ClientConfig` dataclass (and others as needed).
 * Static method `ClientConfig.load` with kwarg parameters of `config_file: Optional[str] = None`,
   `disable_file: bool = False`, `disable_env: bool = False` and it returns a `ClientConfig`.